-Most city offices will be closed Friday, Dec.
-31, and Saturday, Jan.
-1, for New Year’s.
+Most offices/facilities will be closed Sunday and Monday, Jan.
+1 and 2 for New Year’s.
 Garbage and recycling collection will not be affected.
 Place your containers out by 5 a.m. the day of collection or the evening prior.

-Scottsdale Fire Department urges everyone to use fireworks in a safe and responsible manner.
+Scottsdale Fire Department urges everyone to use fireworks safely and responsibly.
 The preference is that fireworks be left to professional shows, which have safety personnel onsite to immediately address fire issues.
-Fire Chief Tom Shannon urges anyone who chooses to light fireworks on their own to use them in a safe and responsible manner.
-He offers the following safety tips:

 The use of fireworks is also prohibited on all publicly owned properties, which include but are not limited to city buildings, parking lots, parks, streets and public schools.

 Only use fireworks outdoors, away from buildings and vehicles.